ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/community/docmarkdown.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: 9qginu+6BT6Cm5JzwTYlJJ+LmFCjpyS0LVuttJtXxqc=
+hash: mjGgkxRz/ltg4/3OhZi5c/N+GKM1nmTaj+xCAMTAblo=
 ---
 # Markdown: syntax
 ?> Markdown was chosen as the simplified markup language so that ioBroker's documentation can be created quickly and easily read.
-The following guide will help you learn the syntax and capabilities of Markdown and translate them into great documents.
+The following guide will help you get to know the syntax and capabilities of Markdown and translate them into great documents.

 Technically, the documentation system only supports the following features: